thomasthevinh/freecoloringpages.github.io/_posts/2017-12-01-I-Am-A-Child-Of-God-Coloring-Page-part-2.md

 ---
 {{ page.title }}
 ================
 > This page is about [I Am A Child Of God Coloring Page](https://freecoloringpages.github.io/).
 Randall composed the first three verses of 'I Am a Child of God' at the request of the general board of the Primary Association, of which she was a member.
 The board wanted a song that could teach children about LDS Church teachings on the nature of a child's relationship with God.
 Randall described how she composed the song: \n I got down on my knees and prayed aloud, pleading that our Heavenly Father would let me know the right words. \n Around 2:00 a.m., I awakened and began to think again about the song.
-Words came to my mind. … I immediately got up and began to write the words down as they had come to me.
+Words came to my mind. â€¦ I immediately got up and began to write the words down as they had come to me.
 Three verses and a chorus were soon formed. \n I gratefully surveyed the work, drank of the message of the words, and returned to my bedroom where I knelt before my Father in Heaven to say 'Thank you!'
 [Source: https://en.wikipedia.org/](https://en.wikipedia.org/)

 To download and print these, please follow instruction bellow:
 * Right Click on the image